ofkm/arcane/CONTRIBUTING.md

 ```

 **VS Code tasks not working:**
-- Ensure you've opened the project folder (not a parent directory)
+- Ensure you've opened the project root folder (`arcane/`) in VS Code, not a subfolder or parent directory
 - Install recommended extensions when prompted
 - Restart VS Code if tasks don't appear
+- Verify you're in the correct working directory when running terminal commands

 ### Need Help?